Contracts & Grants: Direct Costs

 - Printing costs

-- Subawards (See Subrecipient section below)
+- Subawards (See Subrecipient page)

 - Recharge activities: Costs of approved University rate and recharge activities and service centers are allowable as direct costs to a sponsored project where such costs are required under the scope of the project.
 All usage must be accounted for and services must be charged to all users based on actual usage, using uniform, nondiscriminatory rates.
 The rates must be based on the direct costs of providing the services.
 Rates must be approved within University policies and appropriately revised based upon review of the actual direct expenses and charges to users.